jimbob44/HoloBook/README.md

 This project is a prototype proof of concept utilising OpenCV and a C++ port of ZXing to create a QR scanner.
 This QR scanner is then used with a physical book to create a projection of each page of a digital book.

+For a demonstration of the project refer video here.

 ## Build instructions